jundalisay/superb/content/en/research/pythagoras/sentences/eurytus.md

-+++
+---
-title= "Eurytus"
+title: "Eurytus"
-date= 2015-09-09
-image= "/covers/sentences.jpg"
+date: 2022-04-13
+# date: 2022-04-13
+image: /covers/sentences.jpg
-description= "The Pythagorean Eurytus and his followers beheld the images of things themselves in numbers" linkb= "/research/pythagoras/sentences" linkbtext= "Index" linkf= "/research/pythagoras/sentences/math" linkftext= "Math"
+description: "The Pythagorean Eurytus and his followers beheld the images of things themselves in numbers"
-+++
+author: Juan
+icon: /icons/spmat.png
+---

 The Pythagorean Eurytus and his followers beheld the images of things themselves in numbers.
 They rightly attributed certain numbers to certain things, according to their peculiarity.